 I’m not talking about having to put up with middle-aged, middle-eastern men pinching my butt as I dispense dinners, or having to dispose of sick bags after a particularly bumpy flight.
 What I am referring to is the place many of us have to live, which flight attendants less than affectionately refer to as crash pads.
 These are quarters that are usually shared by upwards of 50 flight attendants and pilots which are within close proximity to the major airports of the world.
 Of course I’m guessing about the number of people that live in the crash pads, since faces come and go on such a regular basis.

 Before I get into some real details about these delightful living quarters, let me first answer the questions I’m sure you must have.
 Flight attendants do not make a lot of money, especially in the first few years on the job.
 Combine that with only perhaps 80 hours of guaranteed work per month and you have a recipe for poverty.
-Yes, you do eventually get travel benefits from the airline, but since the pay is so low, many flight attendants choose to pocket that extra money and head for the crash pads instead.
+Yes, you do eventually get travel benefits from the airline, but since the pay is so low, many flight attendants choose to trade fx in the UK and pocket that extra money and head for the crash pads instead.

 So what’s life like in a crash pad?
 If you have ever been camping or spent time staying in hostels as you backpack across Europe, you will have already experienced living conditions far better than those of the average crash pad.
 Imagine having to add your name to a waiting list for shower and bathing privileges, only to find that the people who bathed before you have obviously not been introduced to the wonderful world of cleaning products.
 You can find enough hair in those bathtubs to seriously wonder if Rapunzel met her untimely end there.